CraftTweaker/CraftTweaker-Documentation/docs/mods/ThermalSeries/Fluid_Encapsulator.md

 #### Add Recipe

-The following script will add a recipe that will output Magma by "bottling" Cobblestone with 500 mB of Lava, consuming 500 RF.
+The following script will add a recipe that will output Magma by "Bottling" Cobblestone with 500 mB of Lava, consuming 500 RF.

 ```zenscript
 // <recipetype:thermal:bottler>.addRecipe(String name, IItemStack output, IIngredient ingredient, IFluidStack fluidInput, int energy);